-If you want to use a document from Jamaica in the Netherlands, you must first have it legalised by the Jamaican Ministry of Foreign Affairs and Foreign Trade.
-Then you need a legalisation from the Netherlands embassy in Santo Domingo, the Dominican Republic.
+If you want to use a document from Jamaica in the Netherlands, you must have it legalised by the Jamaican Ministry of Foreign Affairs and Foreign Trade.
+This is done with a special stamp called an apostille.

 Who can have documents legalised?

 Anyone with one or more documents from Jamaica can have them legalised for use in any part of the Kingdom of the Netherlands: